-INSURANCE PREQUALIFICATION
+INSURANCE AUTHORIZATION

 We do not presently have a contract with SETA.
-Our completed NEW APPLICANT INSURANCE QUESTIONNAIRE is attached.
+Our completed NEW APPLICANT INSURANCE QUI ESTIONNAIRE is attached.

+We currently have a contract with SETA.

-IT IS ACKNOWLEDGED THAT IT IS OUR ORGANIZATION'S SOLE OBLIGATION TO PROCURE INSURANCE COVERAGE IN CONFORMANCE WITH SETA'S REQUIREMENTS.
+IT IS ACKNOWLEDGED THAT IT IS OUR ORGAN PROCURE INSURANCE COVERAGE IN CONFORMAL

-AUTHORIZATION IS HEREBY GIVEN TO SETA TO CONTACT OUR ORGANIZATION'S INSURANCE AGENT(S) OR BROKER(S) AND/OR INSURANCE COMPANIES IN ORDER TO CONFIRM THAT OUR ORGANIZATION'S
+AUTHORIZATION IS HEREBY GIVEN TO SETA TO INSURANCE AGENT(S) OR BROKER(S) AND/OR INS CONFIRM THAT OUR ORGANIZATION'S INSURAREQUIREMENTS.
+URANCE COMPANIES IN ORDER TO

-INSURANCE COVERAGE MEETS SETA'S REQUIREMENTS.

 (Name of Corporation/Entity)

-(Nume of Gorporation, Entity)

 (Signature of Authorized Representative)

 (Typed Name and Title)

 (Date)